-Identity Guard(R), an award-winning identity theft protection you can count on, is a service that also offers a free Dark Web scan.
 All you need to do is enter the email address into the box and click Free Privacy Checkup.
 Then it will compare your information against lists of breached or stolen data found in data dumps.
 Once the scan is finished, you’ll receive a report showing you known exposed information as well as recommendations for protection.

 #2 Aura Dark Web scan

 Has your personal data been exposed?
 Run a free scan to check it out now!

 Combining a comprehensive identity and privacy protection service with local device protection, Aura is, in our opinion, one of the best all-in-one digital solutions for you.
 Its free Dark Web scanner allows you to discover leaked data associated with your email addresses.

 What you need to do is enter the email address you use most frequently to log into your online accounts and click View Results.
 Then it will scan breaches.
 If information tied to your email has been exposed on the Dark Web, you’ll get a report.